Arizona State Prison Complex – Florence / Arizona State University

 The Arizona Transformation Project (ATP) is an Inside-Out Prison Exchange Program think tank.
 The ATP began in 2016 as a collaboration between students and faculty from the Arizona State University (ASU) School of Criminology and Criminal Justice and incarcerated men at the Arizona State Prison Complex in Florence, AZ following the completion of the first Inside-Out Prison Exchange course in Arizona in spring 2016.

-The mission of the ATP is to produce and maintain high-quality learning opportunities that will make our communities and correctional facilities more just and socially aware—through collaboration, dialogue, and transformative experiences.
+The mission of the ATP is to produce and maintain high-quality learning opportunities that will make our communities and correctional facilities more just and socially aware – through collaboration, dialogue, and transformative experiences.
+Click here to visit their new website!

 Back to main Think Tanks page